MapsPeople/docs/src/content/map/displaying-objects/turn-off-collisions-based-on-zoom.md

 For Android, there are two ways of implementing this, and which you should use depends on your desired map behavior.

+### Google Maps for Android

 If you wish for the collision behavior to change when the maps stops moving, you should use this piece of code.
+This would generally be the most performance-friendly option.

 ```java
 val maxZoomForCollisions = 20 //set your desired zoom level upon which the collision behaviour changes